 For example, shots out of the rough or from a buried lie in a bunker may require the grip pressure in the 7 range.
 But with your driver and fairway woods, you want a lighter grip pressure (in the 2-3 zone) so you have minimal tension in your forearms.
+Grip pressure is one of the keys to hitting driver.
 This will help create effortless power and a smooth tempo on these shots.

 Ben Hogan talked about the importance of grip pressure in his book, Five Lessons.
 As he said,